 Security with Amazon RDS, EBS, and KMS

-Security is a concern for all manufacturers, and Tulip leverages AWS to deliver a secure hosting environment for manufacturing apps.
+Security is a concern for companies of all sizes, and Tulip leverages AWS to deliver a secure hosting environment for operations apps.
 We isolate customer environments so that data is securely stored and integrity-protected.

 Data is encrypted when stored on AWS, as well as in-transit between AWS and a customer’s environment.
 Specifically, Tulip uses Amazon Relational Database Service (Amazon RDS) for persistent storage, and the Amazon Elastic Block Store (Amazon EBS) volume uses AWS Key Management Service (KMS) to encrypt data at rest.